-- the number of people you expect to visit, including their cars
+- number of people you expect to visit, including their cars

-You must also publish a notice in one local newspaper and one national newspaper and display a copy of that notice.
-In the notice, you must state that the application notice to the council is available to be inspected at council offices.
+You must also publish a notice in one local newspaper and one national newspaper and publicly display a copy of that notice.
+In the notice, you must state that the application notice to the council is available to be inspected at our offices.

 When considering an application, we consider any objections from:

 - the chief officer of police of the zoo area

 - anyone who says the zoo would affect the health or safety of those living near it